thecatalinstan/Criollo/README.md

 ### HTTPS

-Criollo fully supports HTTPS on all platform.
+Criollo fully supports HTTPS on all platforms.
 You can pass the credentials as a PKCS#12 identity and password, or an X509 certificate and private key pair, either PEM or DER encoded.

 ```swift
 server.isSecure = true